-- Chief Executive Officer approval for the purchase of additional fleet vehicles and interstate conferences or travel; - General Manager and Chief Executive Officer approval for the engagement of temporary staff for a period exceeding 3 months where the placement is additional to the current staff compliment (i.e. an additional EFT); - Department Manager approval for advertising a permanent position that must be filled to meet statutory requirements (such as a child carer, home carer or pool attendant), where there is an existing budget allocation and no variation to the position description; - General Manager and Chief Executive Officer approval for advertising a permanent position where there is no budget variation or no variation to the position description; - General Manager, General Manager Corporate Services and Chief Executive Officer approval for advertising a new permanent position created as a budget initiative; - General Manager, General Manager Corporate Services and Chief Executive Officer approval for advertising a permanent position that requires a variation to the position description or has budget implications; - General Manager, General Manager Infrastructure and Chief Executive Officer approval for advertising a permanent position that will be charged against a Capital Works account; - General Manager Corporate Services approval following recommendation by the Head of Finance and Corporate Performance for all new financial leases and agreements (including financial leases and operating leases) for a term exceeding 3 months.
+- Chief Executive Officer approval for the purchase of additional fleet vehicles and interstate conferences or travel; - General Manager and Chief Executive Officer approval for the engagement of temporary staff for a period exceeding 3 months where the placement is additional to the current staff compliment (i.e. an additional EFT); - Department Manager approval for advertising a permanent position that must be filled to meet statutory requirements (such as a child carer, home carer or pool attendant), where there is an existing budget allocation and no variation to the position description; - General Manager and Chief Executive Officer approval for advertising a permanent position where there is no budget variation or no variation to the position description;

+- General Manager, General Manager Corporate Services and Chief Executive Officer approval for advertising a new permanent position created as a budget initiative; - General Manager, General Manager Corporate Services and Chief Executive Officer approval for advertising a permanent position that requires a variation to the position description or has budget implications; - General Manager, General Manager Infrastructure and Chief Executive Officer approval for advertising a permanent position that will be charged against a Capital Works account; - General Manager Corporate Service's approval following recommendation by the Head of Finance and Corporate Performance for all new financial leases and agreements (including financial leases and operating leases) for a term exceeding 3 months.
 The ongoing management of financial leases and agreements is the responsibility of Department Managers.
 Novated leases are first approved by the Payroll Coordinator; - Manager Property and Rates approval for all new leases and licence agreements for Council owned properties.
-The ongoing management of leases and licence agreements is the responsibility of Department Managers; - Head of Business Technology or Coordinator IT and General Manager Corporate Services approval for the procurement of mobile devices; - Manager Capital Works approval for capital works expenditure; - Head of Business Technology or Coordinator IT approval for the procurement of new hardware and software that will be connected to Council's computer network: - Fleet Coordinator approval for the lease of plant and the hire, maintenance and repair of vehicles; and - General Manager Infrastructure approval for the purchase of replacement fleet vehicles.
+The ongoing management of leases and licence agreements is the responsibility of Department Managers; - Head of Business Technology or IT Operations Manager and General Manager Corporate Services approval for the procurement of mobile devices; - Manager Capital Works approval for capital works expenditure; - Head of Business Technology or IT Operations Manager approval for the procurement of new hardware and software that will be connected to Council's computer network; - Fleet and Workshop Coordinator approval for the lease of plant and the hire, maintenance and repair of vehicles; and - General Manager Infrastructure approval for the purchase of replacement fleet vehicles.

-4.8 Council Contracts
+4.10 Council Contracts

-Existing Council contracts are utilised for the procurement of goods, services and works whenever practicable.
+Existing Council contracts must be utilised for the procurement of goods, services and works unless the panel of providers cannot provide a specialist type of good, service or works.